NateTheGreatX/hacs-nosana-node/README.md

   - HACS store/integration logo: defined via `hacs.json` using `"logo": "logomark.svg"` at the repo root (HACS displays this in the store).
   - Home Assistant entity picture: place the logo file under `config/www/nosana_node/logomark.svg` and it will be referenced via `/local/nosana_node/logomark.svg`.
 - Coordinator reuses Home Assistant's HTTP session and polls every 30 seconds (markets endpoint is cached and polled at most every 5 minutes by default).

-## Queue position (on-chain)
-The queue position sensor attempts to fetch the node's position from the on-chain market queue using the Solana RPC API.
-This requires additional Python packages which are optional and only needed if you want this sensor to work:

-- `solana`
-- `solders`
-- `borsh-construct`

-If these packages are available (installed automatically when installing via HACS because they are listed in `manifest.json`), the integration will query Solana for the queue position.
-If not installed the sensor will remain unavailable and the integration still functions for the other sensors.

 ## Earnings aggregation (jobs API)
 - The coordinator queries `https://dashboard.k8s.prd.nos.ci/api/jobs?limit=10&offset=0&node=<node>` on each update and maintains a small per-node store under Home Assistant Storage: `storage/nosana_node/node-<address>.jobs.json`.